julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe.md

 If you'd like to know why the old magic persisted under Christianity, see **[Why Witches Survived Christianization in the Balkans](/balkan-witches)**.

-This post is an attempt to trace the bones of that world: the rites, the spirits, the witches, and the ways of working that shaped the continent long before Christianization swept across it.
+This is an attempt to trace the bones of that world: the rites, the spirits, the witches, and the ways of working that shaped the continent long before Christianization swept across it.
+It explores what Old European magic actually looked like, how people practiced it, and why so much of it survived for the last two thousand years.

 ---